It’s my job to help people find autonomy with food.

 For me, that’s reason enough.

-For ideas on normalising your eating, here are 10 principles of intuitive eating.
+For ideas on finding autonomy with food, here are 10 principles of intuitive eating.